openstack-archive/tripleo-docs/doc/source/advanced_deployment/baremetal_overcloud.rst

       It is highly recommended to set this parameter to ``metadata`` for virtual environments, as full cleaning can be extremely slow there.

+* ``IronicCleaningNetwork`` sets the name or UUID of the **overcloud** network to use for node cleaning.
+Initially is set to ``provisioning`` and should be set to an actual UUID later when `Configuring cleaning`_.

+  .. admonition:: Newton
+      :class: newton

+      In the Newton release this parameter was not available, and no default value was set for the cleaning network.

 * ``IronicIPXEEnabled`` parameter turns on iPXE (HTTP-based) for deployment instead of PXE (TFTP-based). iPXE is more reliable and scales better, so